cognitect-labs/aws-api/README.md

 ```

 Only `cognitect.anomalies/category` is controlled by aws-api, and you
-should inspect the actual error to understand what other information is
+should inspect the actual error to understand what other information
-available to you to decide whether or not a request is retriable.
+is available to you to decide whether or not a request is retriable.

-#### backoff
+#### default backoff

-Once the aws-api client determines that a request is retriable, it
-invokes a backoff function to determine how long to wait.
-The default
+The default backoff, `cognitect.aws.retry/default-backoff`, is a
-backoff is a capped, exponential backoff, which returns `nil` after
+capped, exponential backoff, which returns `nil` after max-retries
-max-retries have already been attempted.
+have already been attempted.

 If you wish to override this backoff strategy, you can supply a custom
 function bound to the `:backoff` key when you create a client.